ESMWG/NoahMP-Example/README.md

 ## Download and compile the NoahMP source code

-Note: The source code will be distributed later and you can skip this section now.
+The source code can be found in [https://github.com/esmwg/NoahMP].

 Read `README.md` in the NoahMP source code directory and compile the model following the instructions.